The 9th SIGLibre conference in Girona starts with bad news: no wifi. But that didn’t stop us to talk about geo free stuff.

 From the crowd data perspective, there are many interesting projects like #adoptaUnSenador or #adoptaUnCorrupto, where spanish government obscured PDFs about incomings and wealth of politicians were crowd-parsed.
 There are other projects, like @jjelosua’s “España en llamas”, which conflates all data about fires in Spain.
 As this kind of projects appeared, many tools were also developed to help this type of jobs.
 Transparency comes hand by hand with this projects, like visualizing budget spent on each public administration.

-He had an amazing presentation where he presented more usecases I can write on a summary here.
+He had an amazing presentation where he presented more use cases I can write on a summary here.
+Only on SIGLibre.

 Irene Compte – Exploradora y aventurera tecnológica